IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 ### What the student has to do

+The function may have any amount of local extremal points, The 2D figure shows one red point for each extremal point, and the student have to move them to the correct co-ordinate position to identify extramal points on the surface in the 3D plot.

 | ![controll](https://user-images.githubusercontent.com/43517080/181227525-8b141065-1284-443d-9b36-85d12b8c490e.PNG) |
 |:-:|
 | *The above image shows the 2D plane where the student can move the points to match approximately with the local min/max* |

-The function may contain any amount of local min/max, in return the student will be supplied with the corresponding amount of min/max points on the 2D plane, which they have to match approximately to the local min/max of the given function.
+Grading allows for a limited error, and the teacher may set the tolerance.

 ## Question code